Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 - Electrical wiring

 Many people with myeloproliferative neoplasms have a mutation in the JAK2 gene.
-This gene mutation is acquired, which means you are not born with it.

 Learn more about myeloproliferative neoplasms: